najafriederike/judicial-autonomy-index/README.md

      - Filtered out all columns with >20% of missing values
      - Created two clean datasets:
        - containing fuzzy values
-       - containing binary values (recoded values as: if value <= 0.5 then 0 else 1)
+       - containing binary values (recoded values as: 0.0 if value <= 0.5 else 1.0)

    - **Varieties of Democracy (V-Dem) Dataset**:
       - Filtered for defined countries and for years 2000-2022 to match Judicial Autonomy dataset